victorneo/fastapi-starter/README.md

 ### Starting the App Server

-For development, run for autoreloading:
+For development, use the following for autoreloading:

 ```
 uvicorn app:app --reload